alexander-novo/bankacct/README.md

 # bankacct
-My first [roject for CS 202 at TMCC.
+My first project for CS 202 at TMCC.

 A simple GUI-based program for managing bank accounts.